KanoComponents/kwc-auth/README.md

 ## Purpose
 Front end for Kano&#39;s authentication flow.

+**24/05/2018**: The README is out of date.
+Please proceed with caution.

 This component implements view according to the current User Login Journey as descibe in this [working document](https://docs.google.com/a/kano.me/drawings/d/1TJx_Y6rA6tQYHww99x2aJy4qxoWrQZzoOjYEnQUh5f0/edit?usp=sharing). **Please note** _this link is not garunteed to be in sync with the component but should be a good guide_.

 ## Properties